FlameSky-S/QuotaWatcher/README.md

 # QuotaWatcher

-`QuotaWatcher` is developed to meet the needs of a over-quota notifying program that is smarter than `warnquota`.
+`QuotaWatcher` is an over-quota notifying program smarter than `warnquota`.
 The program keeps track of whether it has notified a user or not, and will not repeatedly send mails when called multiple times.
 So it is safe to schedule a run of `QuotaWatcher` much more frequently without having to worry about bombing users' inbox with tons of mails.

 This project is inspired by [asciiphil/quotanotify](https://github.com/asciiphil/quotanotify).
 Compared to `quotanotify`, `QuotaWatcher` uses mordern dependencies, but is not designed to suit variant needs.
 As a result, there are no config files included.
 Feel free to fork this project and modify it for your own use.